Is your clan name here?

 Clan Wallace (near Stirling) William Wallace is undoubtedly a major figure in the history of Scotland, inextricably linked with the quest for freedom and independence.
 This itinerary will take you to places most closely associated with the Wallace clan, including the atmospheric battleground near Stirling where William Wallace won a famous victory against the English.

-Clan Macfarlane (south Stirlingshire and in the lands of Loch Lomond and The Trossachs National Park) This is an area of magnificent scenery which has inspired both paintings and literature alike.
+Clan Macfarlane (south Stirlingshire and in the lands of Loch Lomond and The Trossachs National Park - the western shore of Loch Lomond from Tarbet up-wards) This is an area of magnificent scenery which has inspired both paintings and literature alike.
 You will travel through the rolling lowlands, forests and woodlands towards the mountains in the north.
 Here we will highlight just a few of the stories and places where the Macfarlanes and their followers have left their mark.
 You can experience the peace and tranquillity of inspiring Scottish landscapes, the evocative splendour of ancient castles, the hospitality of the local people and much more.

 Clan Lindsay (southern Lowlands and eastern Highlands) The Lindsays came to prominence in both Scotland and England in the eleventh century; their Scottish history took place in the lands of Lanarkshire and Midlothian in the southern Lowlands and in Fife, Angus and Kincardineshire in the eastern Highlands.
 Throughout the centuries there have been famous Lindsays in many fields, in the arts, literature, history, music, science, astronomy, the church and government.
 It is said that since 1147 Lindsays have held seats in almost every Parliament, either Scottish or English.
 This itinerary will take you to some of the places linked with these Lindsays and perhaps you will discover something about your own ancestors from the distant past.